Do You Need a Sleep Study?

 Sleep studies are covered by most insurance companies.
 However, the out-of-pocket costs of a study will depend on the type of insurance plan and deductible amount.
 The type of study initially ordered may also depend on the insurance company and rules of the insurance plan.
 Often, insurance companies will require a home sleep test first to evaluate for sleep-disordered breathing.
 In those cases, if the results are negative or inconclusive, insurance will then approve a polysomnography.
 This is because home sleep tests may underestimate the results and can result in a false negative.

 If poor sleep is a recurring issue for you, or you are concerned about breathing or movement conditions affecting your sleep, don’t hesitate to schedule an appointment with your healthcare provider to assess whether a sleep study is right for you.
+You can also sign up for our free Obstructive Sleep Apnea: Symptoms, Causes and Treatments talk to learn common sleep apnea causes, how to reduce your risk, and what you can do to alleviate symptoms.

 Categories: